Chirayu-Tripathi/VerAIzon/README.md

 # VerAIzon
 RAG (Retrieval Augmented Generation) chatbot accompanied with Mistral-7B, specifically tailored for Verizon customer services.

-# Dataset
-Data was gathered through the iterative extraction using the data_extraction.py file.
-The code intially begins with just 2 links - ['https://www.verizon.com/home/internet/','https://community.verizon.com/'] and then at run-time it scrapes all the links in these two web-pages and this process goes on, creating about a dataset of 1000 pages.
-Another source of data are the user-guides available at https://www.verizon.com/about/terms-conditions/user-guides.

 # ChatBot procedure

 <img align="center" src="images/workflow.png" alt="Workflow">